-On the 30th of May, 2019, I gave this very short online lecture to fellow lawyers on the Young Legal Professionals (YLP) platform.
+On the 30th of May, 2019, I gave this very short online lecture to fellow lawyers in Nigeria on the Young Legal Professionals (YLP) platform.
 They graciously packaged it into a pretty PDF, but I have made some little additions and decided to publish on my blog and I hope you will find it worthwhile.

 A few things to note, a deliberate attempt has been made to simplify things and target audience are Nigerian lawyers.
 The major aim being, creating awareness, one lecture/webinar at a time.